What to consider when renewing your mortgage@Model.TitleTagString>

 It’s been a while since you took out your mortgage and you're now looking to renew it? comparis.ch explains what to watch out for.

 A step-by-step guide to renewing your mortgage

 - Check the latest interest rates offered by mortgage lenders (compare lenders).

-- Request quotes from the lenders of your choice (ideally on the same day to ensure comparability) or ask our partner service HypoPlus to request them for you free of charge to save you time.
+- Request quotes from the lenders of your choice (ideally on the same day to ensure comparability).

 - You decide on a lender and terminate your old mortgage (if necessary) and sign the new agreement.

 Don't worry if you are uncomfortable comparing deals and negotiating with lenders, or are not sure which lender offers the product you're looking for.
 You're not alone!
 This is why HypoPlus takes care of the task of comparing the offers of over 50 banks, insurance companies, pension funds and investment funds for you.
 Thanks to long-standing partnerships with lenders, the partner service of comparis.ch can negotiate the best conditions and find the right mortgage deal for you.

 Choose the right time to renew or extend your mortgage